aws/chalice/docs/source/api.rst

         you would like more control over how CORS is configured, you can provide an instance of :class:`CORSConfig`.

+      :param metadata: Allows you to register arbitrary data of any type to a route.
+The data is accessible throughout the HTTP request lifecycle via the Request object.

    .. method:: authorizer(name, \*\*options)

       Register a built-in authorizer.